moq-wg/moq-transport/draft-ietf-moq-transport.md

 - If the GroupCount cannot be satisfied, the publisher MUST send SUBSCRIBE ERROR message with an appropriate error code (TODO: need to define this).

-- If the GroupCount can be partially satisfied, the publisher SHOULD respond with SUBSCRIBE OK and start delivering the objects from the publisher chosen
+- If the GroupCount can be satisfied, the publisher SHOULD respond with SUBSCRIBE OK and start delivering the objects.

 TODO: Add a note in the security consideration section.